SeanLeitzinger/RequestInjector/README.md

 ### Usage
 For more info see my post on [Request Injection](http://dotnetcultist.com/request-injection-in-asp-net-core/).
 This uses the built in
 Microsoft Dependency Injection.
 Extensions for other IoC containers can be added if people want it.
 Add the package to your project and then register your depdendencies.
+Mark your requests with the IRequest interface.
 Example using Scrutor:

 ```
 services.Scan(scan => scan